July 6, 2026

 3. Track travel spending in real time

 Don't wait for monthly reconciliation to understand your travel spend.
-Use dashboards that show costs as they happen—by department, trip type, or vendor.
+Use dashboards that show costs as they happen, by department, trip type, or vendor.
 Analyze travel data quarterly to identify cost-saving opportunities, policy violations, and emerging trends.
 Many companies aim for 90% on-policy bookings and 10-day average reimbursement turnaround as signs of a healthy program.

 4. Negotiate rates with preferred vendors

 Consolidate spending with fewer suppliers to increase your negotiating power.
 Volume discounts with airlines, hotels, and car rental companies can deliver significant savings compared to retail rates.
-Review contracts periodically to ensure you're still getting competitive value, and track vendor performance against agreements.
+Review contracts periodically to confirm you're still getting competitive value, and track vendor performance against agreements.

 5. Prioritize traveler safety and support

 Establish protocols for risk assessments, emergency notifications, crisis response, and medical assistance.
 Give travelers reliable help outside business hours through your TMC, booking platform, or internal contact.
-Duty of care isn't optional—it's a fundamental responsibility when you send employees to unfamiliar locations.
+Duty of care isn't optional; it's a fundamental responsibility when you send employees to unfamiliar locations.

 How Ramp simplifies corporate travel management